FISHMANPET/FISHMANPET.github.io/_posts/2020-05-19-what-is-automation.md

 I've been an ops my entire career, and as an elder millennial I think I'm just old enough to be able to say "back in my day."
 And back in my day, we didn't have virtualization, or most of the configuration management tools as we know them now.
 Building and configuring new systems and applications was comparatively rare, and was often done by hand.
-I'm now thinking back fondly of how the Computer Science department where I worked as a student during undergrad used rdist to distribute configuration files to hundreds (maybe thousands) of Unix systems.

 We did things by hand, that's manual.
 Lot's of IT people all over are in a state like this.